mheinzel/correct-optimisations/thesis-defence/slides.md

     - we just have some overall context `Γ`
     - cover ensures that `Γ` is *relevant*, as small as possible

-## Intrinsically Typed co-de-Bruijn Representation
+## Intrinsically Typed Co-de-Bruijn Representation
   - each element of `Γ` needs to be relevant
   - i.e. at least one thinning keeps it